• Skip to main content

 1. Transfer the pulp to the blender and make the puree.
 You can also use the immersion blender.

-2. Put half of the pulp in a square muslin cloth.
+2. Put the center with seeds of orange on it in the cheese cloth.
 Secure the bag with thread, put two to three tight knots (so it doesn't leak while cooking).

-3. Place orange puree, sugar, boiled orange zest, and muslin bag in the pot.
+3. Place orange puree, sugar, boiled orange zest, and cheesecloth bag in the pot.
 Cook on medium-low heat for 30 minutes.
 Keep stirring occasionally.

 Jam Setting Test